Dan Morgan

 • Why does the Business Trial Group work on a contingency-fee basis?

-Morgan & Morgan’s Business Trial Group handles many commercial litigation matters on a contingency-fee basis so clients can pursue claims without paying upfront hourly attorneys’ fees.
+Morgan & Morgan’s Business Trial Group handles all commercial litigation matters on a contingency-fee basis so clients can pursue claims without paying upfront hourly attorneys’ fees.
 This approach aligns the firm’s success with the client’s outcome and allows the team to pursue cases through settlement, arbitration, or trial when necessary.

 • What types of cases does the Business Trial Group handle?